 Since your feet are what support your entire weight when standing, any additional weight can result in pain and swelling.
 Being overweight is one of the main contributors to foot complications.

-If you have any questions please feel free to contact one of our offices located in Boca Raton, and Boynton Beach, FL.
+We hope we answered your question on the topic “are the feet affected by obesity?”
+If you have any further questions please feel free to contact one of our offices located in Boca Raton, and Boynton Beach, FL.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.